 One tip to remember with enamel – white and light colours can take on a very slight yellow tinge when used in areas where there isn’t a lot of natural light.

 Paint’s usually classified by the sheen level produced, here’s a simple guide to help you decide which product to use where –

 Flat – Flat or Matt paints are ideal for large surfaces where you want to minimize light reflection, and cover surface imperfections such as ceilings.

 Low Sheen – The most popular sheen level for interiors, low sheen paints are normally acrylic based and provide a subtle, elegant finish for living areas and bedrooms.

 Semi Gloss – Semi-Gloss paints are ideal for areas that have higher traffic than bedrooms and living rooms.
 Semi-Gloss also provides good moisture resistance, and is ideally suited for areas such as kitchens and bathrooms.
 These are usually available in both enamel and more recently Acrylic.

 Gloss – Gloss acrylic paints come in two categories, interior and exterior.
-Interior gloss is an ideal product for doors, skirting boards and architraves, and its easy wipe-down finish makes it a great choice for high traffic areas such as garage interiors.
+Interior gloss is an ideal product for doors, skirting boards and architraves.
+Its easy wipe-down finish makes it a great choice for high traffic areas such as garage interiors.
 Exterior gloss is a great finish for all external areas such as walls, balustrades, and external window trims.

-High Gloss – Typically an enamel product, high gloss can present an almost mirror finish in the hands of a professional, and its hardwearing properties make it an ideal choice for doors, window trims and skirting boards.
+High Gloss – Typically an enamel product, high gloss can present an almost mirror finish in the hands of a professional.
+Its hardwearing properties make it an ideal choice for doors, window trims and skirting boards.